Csaba8472/ai-codereviewer/README.md

 6. Commit the changes to your repository, and AI Code Reviewer will start working on your future pull requests.

-7. Execute `bun run package` to generate the package.
+7. Execute `npm run build` `npm run package` to generate the package.

 ## How It Works